Trevol/MathEval/README.md

-Math expressions evaluator
+Math expressions evaluator.
 Usage examples can be seen in Test/EvaluatorTests